 According to observers of the Brussels scene, the German government is advocating that cookie walls should be explicitly allowed.
 Consumer protection agencies criticise this move as circumventing the ban on performance of a contract being made conditional on consent to unnecessary data processing, as stipulated in Article 7(4) of the GDPR.

-The draft published by the Croatian Council presidency on 21 February 2020 departs from the Finnish proposals and, in recital 20, no longer provides for privileged treatment of tracking or cookie walls.
+The draft published by the Croatian Council presidency on 21 February 2020 departed from the Finnish proposals and, in recital 20, no longer provided for privileged treatment of tracking or cookie walls.

 The differing views held by the German government, the Commission and the Council of Ministers on the one hand and the European Parliament on the other with regard to cookie walls highlight the different interests currently competing for influence in Brussels.
 It remains to be seen whether publishers and digital companies or consumer organisations and data protectors will ultimately prevail in the matter of cookie walls.